Target Ages: Birth - 3 years, also 5 & Up

 Carrie, LC Professional Counselor

-We also have nine others on staff that are developmental therapists:
+We also have nine others on staff who are developmental therapists:

 Amy, B.S., CDS